babbageclunk/bytebeat/README.txt

 represent time).
 That's still available using -i, but by default it uses a postfix notation now.
-I switched because I'm thinking about using genetic algorithms to find interesting music programs, and a postfix notation lends itself better to mutating because there are no syntax errors with mismatched brackets.
+I switched because I'm thinking about using genetic algorithms to find interesting music programs, and a postfix notation lends itself better to mutation because there are no syntax errors with mismatched brackets.

 For the same reason, the postfix notation adds zeros at the bottom